dyne/docs/src/dynebolic/docs/getting_started.md

 ## Your Desktop Environment

-*Dynebolic* doesn’t require you to install anything on your harddisks, which can be left untouched while the system is used.
-Still, depending on your preferred way to operate, it can boot from harddisk, CD, USB or network (explained in the following chapter) and it can store data in a single file that can be transported across different media.
+*Dynebolic* doesn’t require you to install anything on your disks, which can be left untouched while the system is used.
+Still, depending on your preferred way to operate, it can boot from harddisks, CD, USB or network (explained in the following chapters) and it can store data in a single file that can be transported across different media.

-The default desktop environment is KDE Plasma 6, which offer you multiple desktops (try ctrl+F2 and the other Function keys) and a menu that can be recall by clicking the right mouse button on the background.
+The default desktop environment is KDE Plasma 6, which offer you multiple desktops (try ctrl+F2, F3, ecc) and a menu that can be recall by clicking the right mouse button on the background.
 On the upper right corner you have your storage devices which you can access with a click.

 Inside the application menu organized in tasks you'll find the software available, so you can easily explore the variety of multimedia production tools and much more.

 KDE Plasma offers *Activities*, which are a practical way to organize your workflows depending on the task at hand, whether you're editing video, recording and mixing audio, processing digital photographs, or running a live media stream.
 When you start your *dynebolic* desktop session, there will be a number of pre-configured Activities: *Audio*, *Video*, *Streaming*, etc. You can think of these Activities as workplaces dedicated to a particular line of work.
 They are, of course, not exclusive: nothing stops you from pulling out *Inkscape* to work on an album cover for a track you're currently mastering in the Audio Activity.

-In the following chapters, we will look at what is available to you in each Activity.
+In the following chapters we will look at what is available to you in each Activity.

 ### Package Management

-To widen the pool of software available *dynebolic* ships the default package manager for [Devuan](https://www.devuan.org/), the [Flatpak](https://flatpak.org) manager and the [GUIX](https://guix.gnu.org) package manger.
+To widen the pool of software available *Dynebolic* ships the default package manager for [Devuan](https://www.devuan.org/), the [Flatpak](https://flatpak.org) manager and the [GUIX](https://guix.gnu.org) package manger.

 <!-- #### How to activate flatpak and guix -->